deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](charts/charts_5_1.png "🔼 Figure 4: Robustness of RLHF Losses to Off-Policyness.
 Online DPO is more robust to off-policyness than PPO, RLOO (Left) or Best-of-2 SFT (Right).
 Performance is shown across levels of off-policyness as mediated by number of mini-batches N∈ {1,2,4,8,16}.
 With higher N increasing off-policyness, Online DPO retains much more performance than other methods, as evidenced by off-policy points still being clustered close to optimal performance.")

-> 🔼 The chart displays the robustness of different RLHF loss functions (Online DPO, PPO, RLOO, Best-of-2) to varying degrees of off-policyness, showing Online DPO's superior performance.
+> 🔼 The chart compares the robustness of different RLHF loss functions (Online DPO, PPO, RLOO, Best-of-2) to varying degrees of off-policyness, showing Online DPO's superior performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Robustness of RLHF Losses to Off-Policyness.
 Online DPO is more robust to off-policyness than PPO, RLOO (Left) or Best-of-2 SFT (Right).
 Performance is shown across levels of off-policyness as mediated by number of mini-batches N∈ {1,2,4,8,16}.
 With higher N increasing off-policyness, Online DPO retains much more performance than other methods, as evidenced by off-policy points still being clustered close to optimal performance.